Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: System Model and Problem Definitions

-In this paper we study a downlink multiuser MIMO system.
+In this paper, we investigate a downlink multiuser MIMO system.
 The base station has $M$ transmit antennas and communicates with $K$ clusters.
-There are $L$ single antenna users in each cluster\footnotemark.
-Each user belongs to only one cluster.
+There are $L$ single antenna users in each cluster\footnotemark and each user belongs to only one cluster.